carterduong/cd.com5/content/projects/7_elliottevan.md

 elliottevan.com
 </a>
 <div>
-Media-heavy website created to showcase the volume of work of LA-based menswear designer Elliott Evan.
+Media-heavy website created to showcase the volume of work created by LA-based menswear designer Elliott Evan.
 Drawing heavily from the aesthetics of analog photography, the site functions as an archive for Evan's past and future work.

 - Website, Ongoing
 - Design in collaboration with Francisco Borja